Author Archives: Daniel Doctor

 Come at 7:30 PM to socialize and imbibe, the meeting begins at 8 PM, and ends by 10 PM.

-The GSW fall field trip will be held Sunday, Nov.
-17 on the geology of Rock Creek Park led by Callan Bentley.
+The GSW fall field trip has been changed to Saturday, December 7th.
 Check back here for updates and details.

 October 9th GSW meeting, Bradley Lecture presented by Dr. Isabel Montañez